edannenberg/kubler/README.md

 ### Handling Software that doesn't have an Ebuild (yet ;)

 While Gentoo's package tree is fairly massive it's doesn't have everything or maybe not as bleeding edge as you would like.
+In such cases you may try your luck on http://gpo.zugaina.org/ and search the community overlays that will cover an even wider range of ebuilds.
+Just keep the security implications of downloading random strangers' ebuilds in mind. ;)

-In such cases you can either do a manual install in the `finish_rootfs_hook()`, as you would via a shell.
+If you are still out of luck after trying the above you can do a manual install in the `finish_rootfs_hook()`, as you usually would with a shell.
 However the recommended way is to maintain your own Portage overlay by writing an ebuild file.
 Some study materials, sorted by complexity:

 * [Quickstart Ebuild Guide](https://devmanual.gentoo.org/quickstart/index.html)
 * [Basic guide to Gentoo Ebuilds](https://wiki.gentoo.org/wiki/Basic_guide_to_write_Gentoo_Ebuilds)